Behind the Numbers: 50 million Americans Suffer with Chronic Pain – What Primary Care Providers Can Do to Help Manage Pain Without Prescribing Opioids

 The role of marijuana in pain management

 In many states, chronic pain is one of the conditions for which marijuana can be used.
-However, as my colleague Kate Appleman recently explained, marijuana is not an FDA-approved medicine nor has it been fully vetted or researched for the treatment of pain.
+However, as Caron's Kate Appleman recently explained, marijuana is not an FDA-approved medicine nor has it been fully vetted or researched for the treatment of pain.
 Evidence for the use of marijuana is primarily anecdotal.
 Other medicines that we recommend or prescribe have been thoroughly tested and researched with significant amounts of data.
 We know what the dose should be, we know what the frequency of administration should be, but we know none of those things about marijuana.
 Therefore, I cannot prescribe marijuana to treat chronic pain because it is not in the same category as other FDA-approved chronic pain medicines.
 Some chronic pain patients claim they get symptom relief from use of marijuana.
 However, there are too many unknowns to advocate its use.

 Get to know your local addiction specialist

 As Dr. Travis Rieder suggests in his book, In Pain: A Bioethicist's Personal Struggle with Opioids, it’s important for primary care physicians to know their local addiction medicine specialists, not only for substance use disorder referrals but also for strategies in managing chronic pain.
 Addiction medicine specialists receive training on pain management based on using alternatives to opioids.
 There is a broad array of pain management strategies available and a patient who works with a team of specialists has a greater likelihood of managing their pain successfully.
 All health systems benefit from having an addiction medicine specialist available to patients with chronic pain, as well as for those with substance use disorder.